Authentic Cajun/Creole flavors with praised gumbo & desserts, but some find food underwhelming & pricey.

-This restaurant specializes in Cajun and Creole cuisine, with gumbo being a frequently mentioned dish.
-While some reviews highlight its quality and recommend specific items like the Chocolate Praline Cake and Brown Butter Bourbon Bread Pudding, others found the food, including shrimp and grits and grilled oysters, to be overly salty, disappointing, and overpriced.
-There's a noted lack of vegetarian options.
+The restaurant specializes in Cajun and Creole cuisine, with gumbo and shrimp and grits frequently mentioned.
+While some reviews highlight the quality and authenticity of dishes like the Chocolate Praline Cake and Brown Butter Bourbon Bread Pudding, others describe the food as underwhelming, overly salty, or lacking flavor.
+There are also mentions of issues with accompaniments like bread for oysters.

-Customer feedback is divided, with some praising the unique Cajun/Creole flavors and specific dishes, while others express significant disappointment with the food quality, saltiness, and service.
+Customer sentiment is divided, with some praising the authentic Cajun/Creole flavors and specific dishes like gumbo and desserts, while others express significant disappointment with the food quality, seasoning, and overall value.

 Important Note

-Some diners have found the food to be overly salty and disappointing, and there are limited vegetarian options.
+Some diners have found the food to be overly salty, lacking in flavor, or generally disappointing, and some have had negative experiences with service.

 Positive"Filé Gumbo in SoHo was recommended for its very good food, and it's noted that it's not a difficult reservation to get."